Cyn1x/CNXEngine2D/README.md

 # Rakija
-2D and 3D game engine currently being written in C++ and rendered with OpenGL.
+Multidimensional game engine written in C++ and rendered with OpenGL